 Education is not intended to end the first week of June!
-Recently at my kids’ elementary school I met with a group of moms and school staff to talk about the knowledge that is unfortunately lost during the summer.
-Think of the summer as an opportunity to implement some educational activities at home and your children will thrive in the coming school year.
-Here are 5 easy ways I’ve found that can fill the educational void that often enters your children’s lives in the summer.
+Think of summer education as an opportunity to implement some activities at home and help your children thrive in the coming school year.
+Here are 5 easy ways that can fill the educational void that often enters your children’s lives in the summer.

 Find a space in your yard and add a raised planter bed, or get a few small plants you can grow in a pot on the window sill.
-You can effectively use this to teach your kids about self-sustainability, the importance of a healthy diet, the life cycle, the importance of caring for our planet, and even build a love for all that nature has to offer when it is nurtured.
-The kids will love watching their own plants grow and it’s such a great experience to eat the food you grow yourself, coupled with the fact that it is the best food for your body.
+You can use gardening teach your kids about sustainability and other summer education topics.
+Gardening also teaches children about the importance of a healthy diet, the life cycle, the importance of caring for our planet, and even build a love for all that nature has to offer when it is nurtured.
+Kids love watching their own plants grow and it’s always better to eat food you grow yourself.

-Walks help me bond with my kids.
-We use this time to talk, relax, and be in nature.
+Walks help you bond with your kids.
+Summer education can be as simple as finding time to talk, relax, and be in nature.
 It’s a great way to give everyone a reset and get ready for bed before the sun goes down.
-It makes the kids so happy and they love to bring scooters or bikes.
-When you give your kids the time they need from you, they are more likely to reciprocate and they’re more likely to cooperate when you hand them that math workbook/worksheet or ask them to do their daily reading!
+When you give your kids the time they need from you, they are more likely to reciprocate.
+They’re also more likely to cooperate when you hand them that math workbook or ask them to do their daily reading!

-If you have any other great ideas, let me know!
-Please leave a comment below sharing any ideas that have worked with your kids during the summer.
-I’d love to use some new ideas this summer or next. 🙂
+If you have any other great ideas, let us know!
+Please leave a comment below sharing any summer education ideas that have worked with your kids.
+This is definitely a topic that can benefit from community input.